Los Angeles Catholic archdiocese releases priest abuse files

 Archbishop Jose Gomez said he had stripped his predecessor, retired Cardinal Roger Mahony, of all public and administrative duties.
 Mahony's former top aide, Thomas Curry, stepped down as bishop of Santa Barbara.

 "I find these files to be brutal and painful reading.
-The behavior described in these files is terribly sad and evil," Gomez said in a statement released by the nation's largest Catholic archdiocese.
+The behaviour described in these files is terribly sad and evil," Gomez said in a statement released by the nation's largest Catholic archdiocese.

 "There is no excuse, no explaining away what happened to these children.
 The priests involved had the duty to be their spiritual fathers and they failed," he said.